 8 Nov 1946: property transported from the Teikoku Bank (帝国銀行) (left); share certificates seized under the watchful eyes of the Military Police from the Mitsui HQ in Nihonbashi (right) [Source: Mainichi]

 After the war, these contributions to the military as well as their rigid hierarchy and anti-democratic authoritarianism led to the dissolution of the top holding companies of the Big Four, to the sale to the public of the stockholdings of the Zaibatsu families, to an economic purge and to the implementation of anti-monopoly legislation, all measures taken by the Japanese post-war government under the direction of the SCAP (Supreme Commander for the Allied Powers) administration.

-Zaibatsu share of the Japanese conomy in 1945 (in percent):
+Zaibatsu share of the Japanese economy in 1945 (in per cent):